concord-consortium/rigse/docs/docker.md

 - `docker-compose-external-mysql.yml`: external mysql server
 - `docker-compose-random-ports.yml`: assigning random ports to rails and solr
 - `docker-compose-ssh.yml`: sharing an ssh-agent with the app service so you can do capistrano deploys
+- `docker-compose-sync.yml`: using a 2 volume internal unison for faster performance on OS X, without needing the host to run unison
 - `docker-compose-unison.yml`: using unison for faster performance on OS X

 There is more on each of these below.